Drinking Water

 project description

-Drinking water system improvements are currently under construction for the City of Neelyville.
+Drinking water system improvements were recently completed for the City of Neelyville in southern Butler County, Missouri.
 The project was successfully funded due to efforts by the city and Heartland Engineering staff.
-A Preliminary Engineering Report (PER) was written to outline the existing condition of the water facilities and provide preliminary design recommendations based on data collection, analysis, and engineering expertise.
+A Preliminary Engineering Report (PER) was written to outline the existing condition of the water facilities and provide preliminary design recommendations based on water usage data, analysis of system components, and engineering expertise.
 The existing infrastructure was mapped and a hydraulic model was created to provide a solid framework that could be used for both the preliminary and final design.
 The PER was submitted to Missouri DNR as part of an American Rescue Plan Act (ARPA) grant application package.
 This resulted in the city receiving and award of $5,000,000 in grant money for drinking water system improvements.
+Heartland assisted the city in creating construction documents and bidding the project.

 See what we can do for you